 Domestic violence has been an ongoing issue in Turkey.
 Turkey, a democratic nation by name, claims adherence to equality and to the rule of law.
 However, Turkey’s social, economic and political culture remains devastatingly masculine.
 Despite its claims to being a progressive nation, Turkey is a male-led country which directly and indirectly classifies women as second-class citizens.

 As the world becomes more connected, one would assume that hope, progression and change will be influential across borders.
 However, this is a nation that enforces a visible division between femininity and masculinity, encourages inequality and validates discrimination against women.
-Women are societally confined to certain roles and stepping outside of those roles leads to discrimination and violence.
+Women are confined to play certain roles in society and stepping outside of those roles leads to discrimination and violence.

 For Turkey to overcome the gender issue and put a stop to domestic violence, cultural, political and mental mindsets must change first of all, and secondly effective and efficient implementation of the laws must be observed.